KD5VMF/Visual-Studio-APPs/README.md

 # Planned Future Improvements

-- Expanded telemetry systems
-- Additional SNMP support
+- Additional SNMP sensor support
-- Improved graphing
+- Historical graphing improvements
-- Multi-device dashboards
+- Multi-router monitoring
+- Improved interface auto-detection
+- Optional dark/light themes
+- Better packet-loss visualization
 - GPU-assisted visualizations
-- AI-assisted monitoring ideas
+- AI-assisted monitoring concepts

-- Better long-term logging systems
-- Additional FPGA and embedded projects
+---

+# Notes

+This is a helpful home-lab telemetry dashboard.

+It is not a replacement for enterprise monitoring systems, but it is great for learning, visual checking, and watching a pfSense router live on a dedicated screen.

+Stable and tested in long-running home-lab environments.

 ---